Ovarian cyst

 An ovarian cyst is a fluid-filled sac within the ovary.
-Often they cause no symptoms.
-Occasionally they may produce bloating, lower abdominal pain, or lower back pain.
+They usually cause no symptoms, but occasionally they may produce bloating, lower abdominal pain, or lower back pain.
 The majority of cysts are harmless.
 If the cyst either breaks open or causes twisting of the ovary, it may cause severe pain.
-This may result in vomiting or feeling faint, and even cause head aches.
+This may result in vomiting or feeling faint, and even cause headaches.

 Most ovarian cysts are related to ovulation, being either follicular cysts or corpus luteum cysts.
 Other types include cysts due to endometriosis, dermoid cysts, and cystadenomas.
 Many small cysts occur in both ovaries in polycystic ovary syndrome (PCOS).
 Pelvic inflammatory disease may also result in cysts.
 Rarely, cysts may be a form of ovarian cancer.
-Diagnosis is undertaken by pelvic examination with an ultrasound or other testing used to gather further details.
+Diagnosis is undertaken by pelvic examination with a pelvic ultrasound or other testing used to gather further details.

 Often, cysts are simply observed over time.
 If they cause pain, medications such as paracetamol (acetaminophen) or ibuprofen may be used.
 Hormonal birth control may be used to prevent further cysts in those who are frequently affected.
 However, evidence does not support birth control as a treatment of current cysts.
 If they do not go away after several months, get larger, look unusual, or cause pain, they may be removed by surgery.

 Most women of reproductive age develop small cysts each month.
 Large cysts that cause problems occur in about 8% of women before menopause.
-Ovarian cysts are present in about 16% of women after menopause and if present are more likely to be cancer.
+Ovarian cysts are present in about 16% of women after menopause, and, if present, are more likely to be cancerous.

 Signs and symptoms

+Ovarian cysts tend to produce non-specific symptoms (i.e., symptoms that could be caused by a large number of conditions).
 Some or all of the following symptoms may be present, though it is possible not to experience any symptoms: